segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 - Maps to the Adobe event to send in as an increment or currency event.
 - Reads if the event is scoped to the product or event level.
 - [optional] Sets a value on the event.
 This value is the increment or currency to pass to Adobe.
 If you don't include a value, Segment sends the event without one, and Adobe understands this as an increment of 1.
 If you configure a value and the value is not present on the `track` or `page` call, we do not send the event to Adobe.
 - Map of product eVars to set on the products string.
 This is only supported at the product level, as expected by Adobe Analytics.
-  - Note: We have some events in our Ecommerce spec that do not utilize the products array and product information is located in the top level property object.
-For an example see our [Product Added Spec](https://segment.com/docs/connections/spec/ecommerce/v2/#product-added).
+  - Note: Some events in the Ecommerce spec do not use the products array, and product information is located in the top level property object.
+For an example see the [Product Added Spec](/docs/connections/spec/ecommerce/v2/#product-added).
 For the following events when adding an eVar mapping ensure you specify `properties.key` as the Segment key in the mapping: Product Added, Product Removed, and Product Viewed.

 Let's take the following example: